 By default OpenFOAM defines a mesh of arbitrary polyhedral cells in 3-D, bounded by arbitrary polygonal faces, i.e. the cells can have an unlimited number of faces where, for each face, there is no limit on the number of edges nor any restriction on its alignment.
 A mesh with this general structure is known in OpenFOAM as a polyMesh.
-It is described in further detail in section 2.3 of the Programmer's Guide, but it is sufficient to mention here that this type of mesh offers great freedom in mesh generation and manipulation in particular when the geometry of the domain is complex or changes over time.
+This type of mesh offers great freedom in mesh generation and manipulation in particular when the geometry of the domain is complex or changes over time.
 The price of absolute mesh generality is, however, that it can be difficult to convert meshes generated using conventional tools.
 The OpenFOAM library therefore provides cellShape tools to manage conventional mesh formats based on sets of pre-defined cell shapes.